AnalogJ/capsulecd/README.md

 At first glance, it seems simple to publish a new library version.
 Just bump the version number and publish, right?
 Well, not always:

-- If you're library includes a Gemfile.lock, Berksfile.lock or other most common lock files, you'll need to regenerate them.
+- If you're library includes a Gemfile.lock, Berksfile.lock or other common lock files, you'll need to regenerate them as the old version number is embedded inside.
-- Everyone runs their library unit tests before creating a new release, but hat about validating that your library dependencies exist (maybe in your Company's private repo)?
+- Everyone runs their library unit tests before creating a new release (right?!), but what about validating that your [library dependencies exist](http://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/) (maybe in your Company's private repo)?
 - How about linting your source, to ensure that it follows common/team conventions?
 - Who owns the gem?
 Is there one developer who has the credentials to push to RubyGems.org?
 Are they still on your team?
 - Did you remember to tag your source when the new version was created (making it easy to determine what's changed between versions?)
 - Did you update your changelog?

 CapsuleCD handles all of that (and more!) for you.
 It pretty much guarantees that your library will have proper and consistent releases every time.
-CapsuleCD is well structured and fully tested, unlike the release scripts you've manually cobbled together for each library.
+CapsuleCD is well structured and fully tested, unlike the release scripts you've manually cobbled together for each library and language.
 It can be customized as needed without rewriting from scratch.
 The best part is that CapsuleCD uses CapsuleCD to automate its releases.
-We dogfood it so we're the first ones to find any issues with a new release.
+We [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) it so we're the first ones to find any issues with a new release.

 ## How do I start?
 You can use CapsuleCD to automate creating a new release from a pull request __or__ from the latest code on your default branch.